 Tip 2 – Add Cold Oil to A Hot Pan

 It is better to add cold oil to a hot pan (although once again, there are differing opinions).
-I like using high smoke point oils like avocado oil.
+I like using high smoke point oils for searing like avocado oil or ghee.

 Once the oil begins to “ripple” and spreads quickly over the surface, it is hot enough to cook on.
 It should only take a few minutes for this hot-and-fast sear.